AssistiveRoboticsUNH/hierarchical_learner/feature_ranking/README.md

 I describe each step in turn and how it is accomplished using this code-base.
 All implemenations described here are designed for use with the 'Tea Making' application and are described in the context of the VGG-16 CNN Backbone.

+## Preparations

+The following are steps that are done to prepare for execution of the codebase.

 ### Dependencies

 This code has the following dependencies